Family Law deals with many issues arising from a separation of married or common law couples.

 Most people, confronted with a failed relationship, want a fair settlement reached quickly and at reasonable cost.

 A Separation Agreement is a private written contract which settles the issues which follow separation.
-Normally these issues include a parenting arrangement for children, child and spousal support and equalization of property.
+Normally these issues include a parenting arrangement for children, child and spousal support and equalization or division of assets and debts.